 Analysis and Test Results

-While we can't say what may or may not irritate your baby's skin, as every baby is different, we can make an educated guess by researching ingredients, along with hands-on testing.
+While we can't say what may or may not irritate your baby's skin, as every baby is different, we can make an educated guess by researching ingredients and doing hands-on testing.
 There is plenty of evidence regarding toxins lurking in baby shampoo, and we encourage parents to learn about ingredients and avoid harsh chemicals whenever possible.
-Children are exposed to chemicals every day through products, and continuous exposure can easily overwork their system.
+Children are exposed to chemicals daily through products, and continuous exposure can easily overwork their system.
 Resources like the Environmental Working Group break down what is in a product, plus rate ingredients and products on a 1-10 scale (10 being the worst) based on potential hazards and health concerns.
 Although this resource can be helpful as a guide, it is not comprehensive or the "end all be all," as some ingredients lack sufficient data.
 But, we do consider a product's score when evaluating and comparing the competition.